William Marshal, 1st Earl of Pembroke: Knight

 As a younger son of a minor nobleman, William had no lands or fortune to inherit and had to make his own way in life.
 Around age 12, when his father's career was faltering, he was sent to the Château de Tancarville in Normandy to be brought up in the household of William de Tancarville, a great magnate and cousin of William's mother.
 Here he began his training as a knight.
-This would have included biblical stories, Latin prayers, and exposure to French romance literature to confer precepts of chivalry upon the future knight.
+This would have included horsemanship, rigorous practice in the use of sword and lance, biblical stories, Latin prayers, and exposure to French romance literature to confer precepts of chivalry upon the future knight.
 In Tancarville's household he is also likely to have learned practical lessons in the politics of courtly life.
 According to his 13th-century biography, L'Histoire de Guillaume le Marechal, Marshal had enemies at Tancarville's court who plotted against him—presumably men threatened by his close relationship with the magnate.

 In 1166, William was knighted on campaign in Upper Normandy, which was invaded from Flanders.
 His first experience in battle received mixed reviews.
 According to L'Histoire, everyone who witnessed William in combat agreed that he had acquitted himself well.
 However, as medieval historian David Crouch remarks, "War in the twelfth century was not fought wholly for honour.
 Profit was there to be made..."
 In this regard William was not so successful, as he was unable to translate his combat victories into profit from either ransom or seized booty.
 L'Histoire relates that the earl of Essex, expecting the customary tribute from his valorous knight after the battle, jokingly remarked: "Oh?
 But Marshal, what are you saying?
 You had forty or sixty of them—yet you refuse me so small a thing!"